About This Page

 - For optimum results, connect and power Apollo and all Thunderbolt and FireWire peripherals before starting the computer.
 See the "Powering Apollo" section on the Apollo support page for details.

-System sleep is supported with the Thunderbolt Option Card and Thunderbolt PCIe audio drivers (in UAD v7.7.1 and v7.8.1).
+System sleep is supported with the Thunderbolt Option Card and Apollo Thunderbolt software.
 However, disabling sleep when using DAW software is generally recommended.
 For optimum results when using Apollo with DAW software, follow these guidelines:

 - Disable sleep.
-Open the System Preferences*>Energy Saver panel and drag the “Computer Sleep” slider to “Never” (far right position).
+Open the System Preferences*>Energy Saver panel and drag the “Computer Sleep” slider (if present) to “Never” (the far right position).

 - Before sleeping the system, quit any DAW software using UAD plug-ins.